-- the Office for Disability Issues is working to build on the positive impact the Games had on perceptions of disabled people, including through its work on the cross-government Fulfilling Potential strategy and action plan, and role models campaign
+- the Office for Disability Issues is working to build on the positive impact the Games had on perceptions of disabled people, including through its work on the cross-government Fulfilling Potential strategy and action plan

 - Sport England is working to ensure the number of disabled people participating in sport continues to increase, and has established the Inclusive Sports Fund to boost disability sports projects

 - UK Sport has increased funding for Paralympics GB through to Rio 2016

 - transport operators are working to improve accessibility on the transport system